mkhraijah/PowerModelsADA.jl/docs/src/index.md

 ## Distributed Algorithms

 The `PowerModelsADA` framework is designed to easily incorporate new alternating distributed algorithms.
-The framework provides means to decompose a test case into multiple areas, model the subproblems associated with each area using `PowerModels`, solve the supropblems in parallel using multi-threading, communicate the shared data between the areas, and calculate the mismatches to decide if the termination criteria are satisfied.
+The framework provides means to decompose a test case into multiple areas, model the subproblems associated with each area using `PowerModels`, solve the supropblems in parallel using multi-threading or multi-processing using [`Distributed Computing`](https://docs.julialang.org/en/v1/manual/distributed-computing/), communicate the shared data between the areas, and calculate the mismatches to decide if the termination criteria are satisfied.

 The current version of `PowerModelsADA` implements four distributed algorithms:

 - Alternating Direction Method of Multipliers (ADMM)
-- Adaptive Alternating Direction Method of Multipliers (ADMM)
 - Analytical Target Cascading (ATC)
 - Auxiliary Problem Principle (APP)
 - Augmented Lagrangian Alternating Direction Inexact Newton (ALADIN)